Created by Robert Crais (1953--)

 You could hear the chains snapping...

 Oh, he'd already begun to expand and deepen the supporting cast of characters by then.
 Pike, whom Crais had originally planned to bump off at the end of The Monkey's Raincoat, had stuck around and become more of a full-fledged partner than a mere sidekick.
 The same went for Lou Poitras, the gruff detective-lieutenant in charge of the Hollywood homicide bureau.
 And of course Lucy Chenier, the sweet-faced New Orleans-based lawyer who was gradually worming her way into our hero's heart.
 Even the nameless feral cat who haunted the hills behind Elvis' home was becoming something of a regular.

-It was a big powerful book that tears into the heart of darkness that lies at the core of Joe Pike, and is simply one of the best P.I. novels of the decade.
+It was a big powerful book that tears into the heart of darkness that lies at the core of Joe Pike, and was simply one of the best P.I. novels of the decade.

-In these days of cast-of-thousands mega-selling thrillers like Larsson's Millenium Trilogy, itís hard to remember how brave and new L.A.
+In these days of cast-of-thousands mega-selling thrillers like Larsson's Millenium Trilogy, it's perhaps hard to remember how brave and new L.A.
 Requiem seemed at the time, particularly in the hard-boiled detective genre.